Contents

 • Blueprint feature for building detailed support process workflows

 Limitations: eCommerce-specific integrations are very limited.
 Connecting Amazon, eBay, or other marketplace channels requires custom API work or third-party middleware.
-AI sentiment features including Zia are only available on the Enterprise plan, meaning every agent needs to be on the most expensive tier.
+AI sentiment features including Zia are only available on the Enterprise plan, which means every agent needs to be on the most expensive tier.
 The platform was designed as a general customer service and IT tool, not for online sellers managing orders across multiple channels.

 Comparison Table